openmobilityfoundation/mobility-data-specification/provider/README.md

 ### Response Format

+The response to a client request must include a status code defined in the [IANA HTTP Status Code Registry](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml).

 Responses must be `UTF-8` encoded `application/json` and must minimally include the MDS `version` and a `data` payload:

 ```json